eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 end module.
 ```

-This demonstrates the hieararchical nature of capabilities, and how granular we
+This demonstrates the hierarchical nature of capabilities, and how granular we
 can go:

 1. If you have a `Filesystem` capability, you can get the `Path` to the root